-- All flights from countries with more than 30 cases have been suspended from March 21 for a month, except for cargo and humanitarian aid. - The government announced limitations on public transportation and shut down Conakry-Gbessia International Airport on March 23. - Authorities have implemented thermal cameras and other screening measures at all ports of entry, with particular focus on foreigners, missionaries, and students. - The government declared a State of Emergency on March 26. - The government has announced the isolation of Conakry and the imposition of a curfew from 21:00 (local time) to 05:00 on March 30. - On April 9, President Alpha Conde extended the state of emergency for an additional 21 days. - 69 new cases were reported on April 13, bringing the total of confirmed cases to 319. - On April 13, the government announced the extension of the state of health emergency until May 15. - On April 13, the government announced the compulsory wearing of masks nationwide from April 18. - Authorities announced that markets must close by 16:00 (local time). - UPDATE: The government announced 61 new cases, two deaths, and 24 additional recoveries on April 19, which brings the total number of cases to 579.
+- All flights from countries with more than 30 cases have been suspended from March 21 for a month, except for cargo and humanitarian aid. - The government announced limitations on public transportation and shut down the Conakry-Gbessia International Airport on March 23. - Authorities have implemented thermal cameras and other screening measures at all ports of entry, with particular focus on foreigners, missionaries, and students. - The government declared a State of Emergency on March 26. - The government has announced the isolation of Conakry and imposition of a curfew from 21:00 (local time) to 05:00 on March 30. - The government confirmed 16 new cases were detected on April 7. - UPDATE: The government confirmed 20 cases on April 8